Symplectic cohomology rings of affine varieties in the topological limit: Introduction

 \subsection{Acknowledgements}

 Our use of normal crossings-adapted symplectic and Liouville structures and subsequent Morse-Bott analysis borrows extensively from work of Mark McLean \cite{McLean2, McLean:2012ab}.
 We would like to thank him for explanations of his work as well as several other conversations related to this paper.
-The authors also benefited greatly from discussions with Strom Borman, Luis Diogo, Yakov Eliashberg, Eleny Ionel, Samuel Lisi, and Nick Sheridan at an early stage of this project.
+We also benefited greatly from discussions with Strom Borman, Luis Diogo, Yakov Eliashberg, Eleny Ionel, Samuel Lisi, and Nick Sheridan at an early stage of this project; we thank all of them.
+Finally, we would like to thank an anonymous referee for suggestions that improved the exposition of this article.